 Experience Brescian cuisine

 Brescia is known for its casoncelli (a type of stuffed pasta), polenta e osei (a dessert made with polenta and marzipan) and Franciacorta sparkling wine.
-The best way to discover it is to take a wine tasting and lunch tour in a winery!
+“Casonsèi” (as they are called in local dialect) were born in the 15th century.
+They have very thin dough, which enhances the flavour of the filling, typically made with grated stale bread and cheese (Grana Padano of Bagòss).
+They go well with the local wine as well!
+So the best way to discover it is to take a wine tasting and lunch tour in a winery!
 Also, be sure to swap your Aperol Spritz for the Pirlo, a local aperitivo made with still white wine and Campari (a bit more bitter than the most common Aperol Spritz though!).

 How to get there

 Brescia is just 90km away from Milano, an hour or so driving, or just 35min with the high-speed train!
 It’s also very affordable and runs quite often from Milano Centrale.
 Once you arrived at the train station in Brescia, follow the signs for the subway line that will take you to Vittoria, right in the historical city center.